ZacBlanco/zacblanco.github.io/education/analytical-physics-124/notes.md

 ## The Second Law Of Thermodynamics

 Any device that can turn heat into Work, is called a _heat engine_.
-All engines absorb heat form some resevoir at a higher temperature, use that heat to do work, and discard some heat at a lower temperature.
-That is the net heat $$ Q $$ of a engine process is equal to $$ W $$. $$ Q = W $$.
+All engines absorb heat from some reservoir at a higher temperature, use that heat to do work, and discard some heat at a lower temperature.
+That is the net heat $$ Q $$ of an engine process is equal to $$ W $$. $$ Q = W $$.

 We can visualize he cycle with the following image: